aspose-slides/Aspose.Slides-Documentation/cpp/release-notes/release-notes-2020/aspose-slides-for-cpp-20-4-release-notes/_index.md

 ### **get_ReadOnlyRecommended() and set_ReadOnlyRecommended(bool) methods for IProtectionManager have been added**
 New **get_ReadOnlyRecommended()** and **set_ReadOnlyRecommended(bool)** methods have been added to **IProtectionManager** interface and **ProtectionManager** class.

 They allow to get and set read-only recommendation for presentation.
 This feature was introduced in PowerPoint 2019, when enabled it makes PowerPoint to open the presentation in read-only mode first.
-If such presentation is opened in earlier versions of PowerPoint, this†recommendation is ignored.
+If such presentation is opened in earlier versions of PowerPoint, this recommendation is ignored.

 Methods declaration: